Why Your AI Strategy Is Backwards

 The intern model begins with awareness: recognizing the gap between how we treat human work and how we treat AI work.
 Once you see it, you can’t unsee it.

-Think back to Larry Mason, the attorney who submitted fake citations twice.
-What if he’d treated ChatGPT like an intern?
+Think back to Danielle Malaty and Larry Mason.
+What if either of them had treated ChatGPT like an intern?

 That pause—that moment of appropriate skepticism—is what the intern model creates.
 It’s the difference between a $59,500 sanction and a brief that withstands scrutiny.